17 Things to Know BEFORE Moving to North Carolina {VIDEO}

 Whether you are looking for a safe place for your kids to grow up or a quiet location to retire, North Carolina is known for its easy-going lifestyle.
 There are many bustling cities like Raleigh to Charlotte, but the charming small towns offer something else.

-No one is in a hurry here, and you'll find Southern hospitality to be booming in every area.
-Not only are people easy-going, but they are known to be kind and helpful no matter where you are.
-This is one of the top reasons why people are buying their first homes here in NC
+No one is in a hurry here, and Southern hospitality is booming in every area.
+Not only are people easy-going, but they are also known to be kind and helpful no matter where you are.
+This is one of the top reasons why people are buying their first homes here in NC.

 The quiet beach towns are some of the best places to relax, and you'll quickly realize why they are big vacation spots.
 If you're looking for a slower lifestyle, NC has the best towns to choose from.